cysouw/diathesis/text/c11_infinitive.md

 ## Introduction

 Constructions with a light verb and an infinitive are common in German.
-Most familiar to German speakers, infinitives are used in combination with modal verbs like *müssen* or *wollen* [@next a], see [@sec:infinitive-modals].
-More intriguingly, infinitives are used with *sein* to express the rationale for the absence of the subject [@next b], see [@sec:infinitive-sein-absentive].
-Less widely discussed is a construction of *haben* with an infinitive and an adverbial to express the fortunate circumstances in which the subject finds itself [@next c], see [@sec:infinitive-haben-adverbial].
+Most familiar to German speakers are infinitives used in combination with modal verbs like *müssen* or *wollen* [@next a], see [@sec:infinitive-modals].
+More intriguingly, infinitives can be used with *sein* to express the rationale for the absence of the subject [@next b], see [@sec:infinitive-sein-absentive].
+Less widely discussed is a construction of *haben* with an infinitive and an adverbial to express the fortunate circumstances in which the nominative subject finds itself [@next c], see [@sec:infinitive-haben-adverbial].

 ::: ex
 - Die Schülerin muss/darf/will/kann die Pflanzen gießen.